taustation-fan/taustation-fan.github.io/README.md

 access to much better weapons and armor.

 Starting from level 5, you can also *Enter the Sewers*.
-The sewers are accessible at København and Taungoo in the Sol system, and at Moissan, Cirque Centauri and Yards of Gadani in the Alpha Centauri system.
-At Barnard's Star, only The Maid of Orléans has accessible sewers.
+The sewers are accessible at *København* and *Taungoo* in the Sol system, and at *Moissan*, *Cirque Centauri* and *Yards of Gadani*. in the Alpha Centauri system.
+Stations *The Maid of Orléans*, *Spriti of Tianjin* and *Spirit of New York City* are the only stations with open sewers in their respective systems.
 This gives you a list of six opponents that you can attack in order, with the second becoming available once the first has been defeated, and so on.